s0lst1c3/txlab-ssh-callhome-scripts/README.md

 __Step 1__ - Server Setup

-Execute init_server on the C2 server as shown in the following command:
+Execute init-server on the C2 server as shown in the following command:

 ```
-  ./init_server
+  ./init-server
 ```

 __Step 2__ - Client Setup

-Execute init_client on the client device as shown in the following command, replacing PORT with a port of your choosing:
+Execute init-client on the client device as shown in the following command, where:

+- PORT is the port number you selected in Step 1
+- SERVER is the FQDN or IP of your C2 server
+- USERNAME is a valid user on the client device

 ```
-  ./initialize_client
+  ./init-client --server SERVER --port PORT
 ```

 Repeat this step for each client device that you wish to be able to connect to.